wuespace/telestion-message-type-dsl-specs/src/index.md

 :: A _Complex type specifier_ is an _object_ representing a type that allows for specifications for more details for that type than a _Simple type specifier_.

-ComplexTypeSpecifier: "an object consisting of" ComplexTypeSpecifierType?
+ComplexTypeSpecifier: "an object containing" ComplexTypeSpecifierType?
 ComplexTypeSpecifierValue?
 ComplexTypeSpecifierMinimumValue?
 ComplexTypeSpecifierMaximumValue?

 - If no {ComplexTypeSpecifierType?} (or {SimpleTypeSpecifier}) exists for the current property in the current _Interface_ or any _Interface_ that the current _Interface_ extends (directly or indirectly)
   - abort with an error